MadeByRedPCat/Rostruct/README.md

 ## Installing
 Download the [latest release of Rostruct](https://github.com/MadeByRedPCat/Rostruct/releases/latest), and run it.
 Configure your preferences if needed, and install.
 That's about it!

 You will also need the [.NET 6 Desktop Runtime](https://aka.ms/dotnet-core-applaunch?missing_runtime=true&arch=x64&rid=win11-x64&apphost_version=6.0.16&gui=true).
 If you don't already have it installed, you'll be prompted to install it anyway.
-Be sure to install Bloxstrap after you've installed this.
+Be sure to install Rostruct after you've installed this.

-It's not unlikely that Windows Smartscreen will show a popup when you run Bloxstrap for the first time.
+It's not unlikely that Windows Smartscreen will show a popup when you run Rostruct for the first time.
 This happens because it's an unknown program, not because it's actually detected as being malicious.
 To dismiss it, just click on "More info" and then "Run anyway".

-Once installed, Bloxstrap is added to your Start Menu, where you can access the menu and reconfigure your preferences if needed.
+Once installed, Rostruct is added to your Start Menu, where you can access the menu and reconfigure your preferences if needed.

 ## Code